BaddyMAK/Data_cleaning_and_transformation/README.md

 In this article, I am going to present you all important points you need to know and to master, as a data scientist, about data cleaning and data transformation.

-Data cleaning and data transformation are two fundamental and essential steps for any data science project.
-They are the two first tasks that must be accomplished by any data scientist when obtaining the raw data for first time.
+Data cleaning is the initial step that should be accomplished within any data science project.
+It is an essential task that plays a significant role to improve raw data quality, to increase data coherence and accuracy and to ensure that findings are based on reliable information.

-Finally, they aims to provide high quality, consistent and reliable data to build our machine learning model, finding proper insights or trends and taking the right decision.
+Choosing the right data values helps build a robust machine learning model,finding proper insights or trends and so taking the right decision.

+Finally, it is important to evaluate how data cleaning has affected the results and conclusions of our data science project.
+For example, to emphasise the role of data cleaning, we can compare the performance and accuracy of our machine learning model before and after cleaning.

 <div>
 <img src="images/Data-Cleaning-scaled.jpeg "Data cleaning" width="500"/>